jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 https://www.clamav.net/

 ## Updates
-17 March 2020: Updated 'run_clamav_scan.sh' as FreeNAS v11.3 has moved iocage to
+17 March 2020: Updated `run_clamav_scan.sh` as FreeNAS v11.3 has moved iocage to
 `/mnt/tank/iocage` from `/mnt/iocage`, which was the location if you manually created iocage jails in v11.1 before using the UI in v11.2.